tito-arch/BABC-2/content/posts/step-by-step-guide-to-setting-up-microsoft-purview-with-watermarks.md

 MS Purview is an intelligent solution that helps protect your data from loss also, it governs your data whenever you share it.
 Remember you need to have a [Microsoft E5 license](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwjtmYSr2aT9AhU8kGgJHZdkCv0YABAAGgJ3Zg&ohost=www.google.com&cid=CAESbOD2lEhPi4G2r5iP8cy0eOnsvkxyWmQ09Lu8-XVXf-oc3YW0h7zUfd0aJpXtdwY5O52rxLVh7YdulnxWComCEYlSFftmxqadlJwTBfhOmHoOScwMqGPqtdPt0G0sFatmOgKg0RnVVIkPV5LG5Q&sig=AOD64_2dtKQumMjfX8z4tuNxlttQP6bHWQ&q&adurl&ved=2ahUKEwi3lv2q2aT9AhXRRaQEHWm4DVYQ0Qx6BAgIEAE) to enjoy full capabilities and protections.

 **Data** is the most valuable asset in every organization and the world when data is not safe or falls in the wrong hands it can be very dangerous, **Microsoft** knows this that's why they have several measures that you can take.
 To make sure your organization's data is safe, one method is setting up **Microsoft Teams meeting protection with watermarks.** This makes sure that all the sensitive information cannot be leaked since the screen is filled with watermarks that show your email address on the presentation feed.
-This simple but helpful feature helps organizations keep their conversation safe and private.
+This simple but helpful feature helps organizations keep their conversations safe and private.
 But also in case of data leakages, it can be used to trace back the leak because of the email watermarks all over the screen.

 ## How to set up Microsoft purview with watermarks